jessedow24/-Clutch-Pitch-PITCHf-x/README.md

 <img alt="Heatmap: prediction" src="slideshow/6.png" width=450>

 Above is the result of plotting the outcomes predicted by my model.
 The process:
-1. Select a random pitch from my hold-out data
+1. Selected a random pitch from my hold-out data
-2. Create data for 4 simulated pitch types, each thrown to one of 25 areas in the strike zone, for a total of 100 predicted zones.
+2. Created data for 4 simulated pitch types, each thrown to one of 25 areas in the strike zone, for a total of 100 predicted zones.
 These simulated values were derived from the aggregates of the pitcher who threw the pitch, given the pitch type (the **GroupBy** functionality in Pandas).
-3. Use Matplotlib and Seaborn to create the heatmap
+3. Used Matplotlib and Seaborn to create the heatmap

 # Comparison of heatmap and result of pitch